 And it’s even worse when you try to search your browser’s history only to realize that you recently cleared the history cache.

 That won’t be a problem anymore with History Search.
-With this extension, you can search through your browsing histories on Chrome, Firefox, and Opera, with Safari soon being added to the list.
+With this extension, you can search through your browsing histories on Chrome, Firefox, Edge, Opera, and Safari.
+Just download the right extension for your browser.

 History Search stores all browsing activity on a secure cloud account.